Icepack-co/examples/readme.md

 # Icepack api usage examples

-This repo has a series of examples in different langauges of implementations of different model requests against the icepack api.
+This Repo has a series of examples which show how model requests and responses to the Icepack API can be constructed and interpreted using a few different languages.

-This repo should be used in conjunction with the documentation on [docs.icepack.ai](https://docs.icepack.ai) which provide technical descriptions of the interpretation and use cases for each of the model fields.
+Read these examples in conjunction with the documentation on [docs.icepack.ai](https://docs.icepack.ai), which provides detailed technical descriptions and use cases for each model field.

-The schemas for examples in `java`, `csharp` and `python` are all precomiled.
-The `R` examples require installing the [r-package](https://github.com/icepack-co/iceR) (and consequently, `protoc` if you're on Linux or Mac) which handles the compilation of the schemas and some very fast parsing of geometries into [sf](https://github.com/r-spatial/sf) for plots using `ggplot` and `sf`.
+The schemas for examples in Java, C# and Python have been precompiled.

+The R examples require installing the [iceR](https://github.com/icepack-co/iceR) R package (and consequently, [protoc](https://grpc.io/docs/protoc-installation/) if you're on Linux or Mac), which handles the compilation of the schemas and very fast parsing of solution reponse route geometries into [sf](https://github.com/r-spatial/sf) for plots using ggplot2.

-In order to run the examples you'll require an api-key which can be obtained by registering a free account on the icepack [client-portal](https://portal.icepack.ai).
-There are limits on free tier accounts but free accounts are sufficient to run the examples herein.
-See the specific readme file for each of the language samples for more information.
+To run the examples, you'll require an api-key.
+There are limits on free tier accounts, but they are sufficient to run the examples herein.
+See the specific readme file for each language sample for more information.

-If you're looking to compile the schemas from source for your own language implementations check out the [model-schemas](https://github.com/icepack-co/model-schemas) repo.
+If you want to compile the schemas from source for your language implementations, check out the [model-schemas](https://github.com/icepack-co/model-schemas) repo.